 - Promote the respect of and protect community members’ and University property;

 - Promote and protect the academic integrity of our community.

 The Word provides a list of policies students are expected to uphold and the process by which violations will be addressed.
 Policies and procedures may be established or amended as necessary during the course of the academic year, which will become effective immediately upon notification by the dean of students.

 In all cases involving infractions of community standards (excluding the adjudication of Federal Rule Sexual Misconduct under Section VI.C of the Sexual Misconduct Policy (Interim) the following procedures will be used:

 - The Resolution Review Board will review the case and determine the appropriate venue for resolution.

 - When appropriate, an Administrative Resolution Meeting will take place with a university adjudicator.
 If the student respondent and the university adjudicator can resolve the matter, the student will be notified in writing of the determined action once said action is approved by the Resolution Review Board.

-- When the University Disciplinary Committee is assigned original jurisdiction or when Administrative Resolution has failed, a student respondent who is alleged to have violated one or more university standards will:
+- When the University Disciplinary Committee is assigned original jurisdiction or when Administrative Resolution has failed, the procedures outlined in the Conduct of University Disciplinary Committee Hearings will apply.

-A student who wishes to request accommodations related to the community standards process should contact the Carnegie Mellon University Office of Disability Resources which provides responsive and reasonable accommodations to students who self-identify as having a disability, including physical, sensory, cognitive and emotional disabilities.
+A student who requires accommodations due to a disability in order to full participate in the community standards process should contact the Carnegie Mellon University Office of Disability Resources which provides responsive and reasonable accommodations to students who self-identify as having a disability, including physical, sensory, cognitive and emotional disabilities.

 The university’s policy on Student Accommodations is available at https://www.cmu.edu/disability-resources/policies-guidelines/.
 Additional information regarding the Office of Disability Resources, including how to request accommodations, is available at https://www.cmu.edu/disability-resources/.